 Spool Welding Robot SWR

-The collaborative welding robot to maximize production and performance
+The collaborative welding robot to maximize performance in pipe production

-With this Spool Welding Robot SWR you can increase productivity of your pipe shop and reduce costs for pipe fabrication at the same time.
-Efficient welding technology and statistical reporting create a synergy that guarantee consistent quality.
-This collaborative welding robot maximizes production and space and reduces operating costs at the same time.
-Novarc Technologies and ABICOR BINZEL present the Spool Welding Robot SWR in a global collaboration.
+With this Spool Welding Robot SWR you can increase the efficiency of your pipe production and reduce costs for pipe processing at the same time.
+Efficient welding technology and statistical reporting create synergies that guarantee consistently high quality.
+This collaborative welding robot maximizes production and flexibility in pipe production and reduces operating costs at the same time.
+Novarc Technologies and ABICOR BINZEL present the innovative Spool Welding Robot SWR – for welding pipes as turnkey solution.

 Advantages at a glance:

-- Welding pipe spools by GMAW & MCAW
+- Ideal for welding pipe spools by GMAW & MCAW

 - FCAW as optional package